 3 You must show your individual name, but you may also enter your business or "doing business as" name.
-You may use either your SSN or EIN.
+You may use either your SSN or EIN (if you have one).

 4 List first and circle the name of the legal trust, estate, or pension trust.
 (Do not furnish the TIN of the personal representative or trustee unless the legal entity itself is not designated in the account title.)